danfuzz/samizdat/doc/samizdat-0/library-list.md

 This is similar to `listSlice list 1` or `listDelNth list 0`, except that this function has non-error behavior when the list is empty.

+#### `listButLast list notFound? <> . | !.`

+Returns a list consisting of all the elements of the given list except for the last element (that is, all but the last element).
+If the given list is empty, this returns the given `notFound` value.
+Returns void if the list is empty and `notFound` is not supplied.
+This is similar to `listSlice list 0 (isub (lowSize list) 1)` or `listDelNth list (isub (lowSize list) 1)`, except that this function has non-error behavior when the list is empty.

 #### `listFirst list notFound? <> . | !.`

 Returns the first element of the given list or the given `notFound` value